Skip to main content

 How often should your house be checked when you are away?

-Your insurer may require your home and property to be checked regularly while you're away to confirm your eligibility for specific coverage, like water damage, stays intact.
-That's because if something happens to your home while you're on vacation, like a burst pipe for example, the resulting damage could be significantly worse if it's discovered days - or weeks - later.
 In addition, regular checks on your home can give the appearance that it's still occupied, which may reduce the risk of break-ins.
-Have a trusted friend or neighbour check your house daily while you're away to ensure that there are no potential issues or security concerns.
-Not only could this help guarantee that you're not returning to a big headache at home after a relaxing vacation, it'll also help to ensure that there are no gaps in your home policy coverage.
+And having a trusted friend or neighbour check your house daily while you're away means any potential issues or security concerns will be less likely to go unnoticed until your return.
+Not only will this reduce the possibility of coming back from a relaxing vacation to a big headache at home, it'll also help ensure there are no gaps in your home policy coverage.

 Are there other ways to keep my home safe on vacation?